Drop in the Ocean

 I had seen two strange people vanish into the crowd within five minutes; evidently, dreams had not been entirely cleared out of my head.

 I possess no sixth sense, no gift of clairvoyance, no crystal ball or tarot cards, and even seem to lack a characteristic common to most heroes or protagonists: the ever present ‘primal instinct’.
 Perhaps this is because I am no hero, and only the protagonist of my own story.
-This is why I dismissed no-face as nothing more than my imagination, and I continued to the café thinking nothing of it.
+This is why I dismissed no-face as nothing more than my imagination, forgot about him within seconds, and I continued to the café thinking nothing of it.

 I was there within ten minutes.